pennyphp/penny/docs/getting-started.md

 ## Foldering

-Penny is just a framework, to build an application is necessary a good foldering.
+Penny is just the base framework, to build an application is also necessary a good folder structure.

 This tutorial proposal is: